‘Hypnotica’ (Part Four) by Chris Mahon

 Her eyes open again.

-Mono stood knee-deep in the reservoir of one of the abandoned districts on the west side of Ibiza.
+Mono stood knee-deep in the reservoir of one of the abandoned districts on the west side of Senkaku.
 The sky was alight with stars.
 The plaza was silent around her.
 Her wet nightgown was stuck to her legs and water was working its way up the fabric.
 She took off her mask and wretched from the sheer cold soaking into her skin.
 It smelled like it had just rained.

 Did I sleepwalk all the way here? she thought.
 She’d never even been to this part of the city before.